Prajwal-Vijay/Pursuer_Evader_Games/README.md

 Many times while strategizing for pursuers, we tend to treat the evaders as independent entities to make it easier.

 ## What are the real world applications of these games?
-This framework can be applied to various real-world scenarios:
+These concepts can be applied to:

 Robotics: Multi-robot coordination and interception
 Surveillance: Security systems and threat assessment